It’s not easy to know how exactly you want to get started when it comes to Facebook Ad design.

 Ideally, your ad campaigns marketing videos should meet the following criteria for best results:

-- Either use closed captions or not rely on voice narration at all, since 85% of videos are watched without sound on Facebook
+- Use closed captions always, since 85% of videos are watched without sound on Facebook

 - Keep the video itself as short as possible, because even engaging videos will lose customers quickly.
-Keeping it under 30 seconds is ideal, and under 15 seconds (if possible) is even better.
+Keeping it under 30 seconds is ideal, and under 15 seconds is crucial for Stories.

 When you design your ads in a way that immediately demonstrates and offers value of not only the offer itself but of your brand and/or product, you’ll be in good standing.
 Value, after all, is going to explain to users why they should purchase, and often ties in with the logical appeals we discussed above.
 It also explains why they should choose your products over a competitor’s, and why they have a need for it in their lives.